Kristina01111000/Drws_site/README.md

 Update the 80Q to match the 40Q + additional paragraphs for 3rd graph

-Try to make the sun button on the quiz page bigger -> email him if i can’t

 Edits to the paragraphs on the bottom of the quiz page:
 Find out more about how to re-calibrate your balance --